 Stop thinking of content marketing as a sales platform, and start getting into the mindset of a friend.

 Friends don’t sell to each other.
 They’re generous with their time and knowledge.
 They’re dependable and supportive.
 They add value to each other’s lives.

 They give without expecting anything in return.
 So should you.

 Take what you know best and share it freely with others.
-If you’re a lawyer, tell your audience what they need to know about important changes to legislation.
-If you sell food, provide quick recipes for busy mums.
+If you’re a lawyer, tell your audience what they need to know about their will in our new COVID-19 world.
+If you sell food, share the secret food combinations that can triple weight loss.

 Don’t focus on what your business can do for people if they become a customer.
 Be a friend.
 Give them something useful whether they buy from you or not.